What is a trust?

 How many trustees do there have to be?

-A trust can be created with just one trustee, although it’s usual for there to be at least two.
-The law does not specify a minimum number of trustees, and leaves this instead to the particular trust deed.
+A trust can be created with just one trustee, except where they are also the sole beneficiary of the trust.
+It’s usual for there to be at least two.
+The law does not specify a minimum number of trustees, so this depends on the wording of the trust deed.

 Charitable Trusts Act 1957, ss 3-5